onzfonz/comp227/src/content/5/en/part5d.md

 })
 ```

+The test

-The test first searches for the login button by its text and clicks the button with the command [cy.click](https://docs.cypress.io/api/commands/click.html#Syntax).
+1. *searches for the "login" button* by its text
+2. *clicks the button* with the command [`cy.click`](https://docs.cypress.io/api/commands/click.html#Syntax).

-Both of our tests begin the same way, by opening the page *<http://localhost:3000>*, so we should
+Since both of our tests start by opening the page *<http://localhost:3000>*, we should
-separate the shared part into a `beforeEach` block run before each test:
+separate that shared part into a `beforeEach` block run before each test:

 ```js
 describe('Task app', function() {